“Most businesses are data rich, but information poor.” – Avinash Kaushik, Digital Marketing Evangelist at Google & Author of Web Analytics 2.0.

 9. Customer Acquisition Cost (CAC)

 This ecommerce KPI tells you how much you’re spending to acquire a new customer.
 You can measure it by analyzing your marketing spend and how it breaks down per customer.
+The lower your acquisition cost, the better.

 CAC = Costs Spent on Acquiring Customers / Number of Customers Acquired